MaxBui95/AutomationTasks/README.md

-# AutomationTasks
-Tasks that i finished during Stepik course
+Tasks that i finished during Stepik course.
+I hope they helps me a lot!